Troubleshoot your video devices

 Videos are slow or lag

 Verify your Internet speed.
-The cameras needs 256 Kbps of upload speed.
+The cameras needs 2.5 Mbps of upload speed.

-By default, you can upload 1000 video clips per month.
-In the top right-hand corner of the video pages, you will see an upload limit icon.
+You can upload a maximum of 1000 clips a month for manual and scheduled recordings.
+If you go over this amount, you will need to call in order to get an increase on your upload limit (for $5/month) or you can wait until next month for your limit to reset.
+On the top right-hand corner of the video pages, you will see an upload limit icon.
 Clicking on this icon will show a pop-up indicating how many uploads are included in your service plan and how many remain.

 Note: Unused uploads will not carry over from month to month.
 On the first day of each month, your upload limit will reset.